vacanza/holidays/docs/india_festivals.md

 ## Summary

 - Added using the Hindu calendar holiday hook in the India implementation
-- Others are better suited for subdivision-level implementation
+- Other regional or local festivals are better suited for subdivision-level implementation
 - Special handling is required due to variable dates